ottawan25/quaet/README.md

 # :scroll: Features

-- Saving questions and answers: These are saved in a toml file with the date and time as the key.
+- **Saving questions and answers:** These are saved in a toml file with the date and time as the key.
 Some elements of the response data from OpenAI are also saved.
-- You can select the model, specify temperature, max_tokens and prompt class.
-The prompt class can be freely specified by the user, such as the verification viewpoint or test case number.
+- **Specifying Using Model and Prompt Class:** You can set the model and prompt class, along with parameters like temperature and max_tokens.
+Users can freely configure the prompt class with basic information needed for later analysis, such as verification criteria, category, or test case number.
-- Saving operation logs: The flask logger is used to save backend operation and event logs, debug information, etc.
+- **Evaluate questions:** Assess whether the answer you received met your expectations, and save the evaluation results in the database along with the key and prompt class mentioned above.
+The saved data can then be used for future analysis to help improve prompt quality.

 # :ladder: Sequence